Spica-Vir/Spica-Vir.github.io/_posts/2023-11-05-Cygwin as an Alternative Linux Environment on Windows.md

 # Programs on Cygwin
 ## XCrySDen
-I really lik XCrySDen as a free visualization tool for atomic structures and electron properties.
+I really like XCrySDen as a free visualization tool for atomic structures and electron properties.
 The compiled distribution and instructions are available [online](http://www.xcrysden.org/Download.html).

 ## GDIS
 [GDIS](https://github.com/arohl/gdis) is a free, open source visualization tool developed in Curtin, West Australia, which does a neat symmetry analysis job especially for complex molecular crystals, as it was initially developed for classical force field people.
 As a DFT guy, I am beaten hard by them every fortnight.
 It requires `libgtk-2.0` and `libgtkglext` and their '-devel' distributions as compiling GDIS requires `pkg-config`.

+## CRYSTAL
+It might be too much for [a DFT code](https://www.crystal.unito.it/) on PC.
+It was intended for use with XCrySDen to read and visualize CRYSTAL wavefunction files.
+There is nothing new for compilation, which is actually easier as all the needed libraries are installed as the root user.

+However, for some reason the serial and static CRYSTAL does not run properly with XCrySDen (it does individually).
+Pre-compiled XCrySDen does not work well with wavefunction interpretation but fine with input files.
+Locally compiled XCrySDen work with neither.

+## VMD and DL Visualize
+Neither of them works as they have platform checks.
+There should be a way to walk around but currently I don't bother to check that as I have a genuine Linux machine at lab :)